Find Trade Colleges

 Agricultural Worker

-Job Description & Duties All agricultural workers not listed separately.
+Occupation Description All agricultural workers not listed separately.

-There were about 11,600 jobs for Agricultural Worker in 2016 (in the United States).
+In the United States, there were 11,600 jobs for Agricultural Worker in 2016.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Agricultural Worker by 2026.
-The BLS estimates 1,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 undefined